DataFire/Integrations/integrations/generated/amazonaws_rds/README.md

   * DBInstance [DBInstance](#dbinstance)

 ### StorageQuotaExceededFault
-* StorageQuotaExceededFault `object`: Request would result in user exceeding the allowed amount of storage available across all DB instances.
+* StorageQuotaExceededFault `object`: The request would result in the user exceeding the allowed amount of storage available across all DB instances.

 ### StorageTypeNotSupportedFault
-* StorageTypeNotSupportedFault `object`:  <i>StorageType</i> specified cannot be associated with the DB Instance.
+* StorageTypeNotSupportedFault `object`: Storage of the <i>StorageType</i> specified can't be associated with the DB instance.

 ### String
 * String `string`